SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Message when you add someon VIP or remove VIP (you can change message)
     - Gun menu from specific round (you can change from which round will gun menu work)
     - Gun menu in buyzone (you can change, that gunmenu work only in buyzone)
+    - Halftime reset gun-menu and respawn (when is halftime and teams are changed gun-menu and respawn will be reset and will work after X rounds)
     - Reserved slots for VIP (you can change slots or disabled it)
     - Knife kill wallhack (VIP will get wallhack for specific amout of time if VIP kill someone with knife)
     - Bhop for VIP (you can change if you want that or not)